Women Sex and Shopping (WSS)

 Women Sex and Shopping (WSS) is a research project run by market analyst company Hewson Group.
 WSS is the only research of it's kind and analyses a key marketplace that has many implications for the way women will shop and the sort of retail environments they would most prefer.

-The research is largely based on hundreds of questionnaire responses (4 page handwritten answers) and extensive audio and filmed interviews.
-The research - as both pdf/mp3 - is available via client access online at the Hewson client portal.
+The research is largely based on hundreds of questionnaire responses (4 page handwritten answers).